How to Create a Purchase Order in iDempiere for Retail

 After completing the Purchase Order configuration in iDempiere, proceed with:

-- Generate Vendor Invoice for supplier billing and payment.
+- Generate Vendor Invoice for supplier billing.

-- Process vendor payment transactions against the Vendor Invoice.
+- Process vendor payment against the invoice.